Find out why Literacy Footprints is the perfect guided reading system for your classroom.

 SHUTTLE FROM AIRPORT: Valley Transporter (valleytransporter.com) is the recommended shuttle service.
 You must call ahead to make a reservation once you know your flight details.
 This service generally costs $53 per person (one-way) and is the least expensive shuttle option.

-For your convenience, hotel rooms and dorm-room suites are available at the following two locations:
+For your convenience, hotel rooms are available at the following locations:

 HOTEL UMASS: Located in the same building as the Institute